CQCL/cryptomite/docs/gettingstarted.rst

 ===============
 In the following, we use the notation :math:`n1, n2` to denote the length and :math:`k1, k2` to denote the min-entropy of any first or second input string respectively.
-Additionally, :math:`m` denotes the length of an output string, :math:`\epsilon` the extractor error and :math:`\bigO(.)` denotes the asymptotic behaviour of a function.
+Additionally, :math:`m` denotes the length of an output string, :math:`\epsilon` the extractor error and :math:`O(.)` denotes the asymptotic behaviour of a function.

 :code:`Dodis`
 -----------------